Citizens already hold deep insight into the risks they live with.

 Systemic risks can be overwhelming, leading to paralysis rather than action.
 Tools often increase awareness without building agency.

-Design processes explicitly for agency-building—not just information sharing but helping people identify leverage points, find collaborators who share material vulnerability, and take meaningful action within their sphere of influence.
+Opportunity: Design processes explicitly for agency-building—not just information sharing but helping people identify leverage points, find collaborators who share material vulnerability, and take meaningful action within their sphere of influence.

 Applications: Community organising, civic engagement, climate anxiety/action programs, mental health and resilience initiatives